 If you’re considering a SMOK mod, why not take a gander at some of the company’s newer mods?
 I have made a list of the best SMOK mods I have used in the past 18 months, which should help you on your journey.

 SMOK ALIEN 220W TC Box Mod Review: Final Thoughts and Conclusion

-Given the track record of Smok mods I was expecting to be slightly disappointed by the SMOK ALIEN 220W TC Box Mod.
+Given the track record of Smok mods, I was expecting to be slightly disappointed by the SMOK ALIEN 220W TC Box Mod.
 But this just wasn’t the case; whatever issues SMOK has had in the past are now ancient history.
 The SMOK ALIEN 220W TC Box Mod worked and performed like a champ!

 A lot of time and effort went into the research and development of this mod and it really shows.
 I really enjoy the look and feel of the SMOK ALIEN 220W TC Box Mod.
-The Smok Alien 220W TC mod rivals the likes of the RX Reuleaux series from Wismec and is easily on a par for looks and overall performance with some of my DNA mods.
+The Smok Alien 220W TC mod rivals the likes of the RX Reuleaux series from Wismec and is easily on a par with respect to looks and overall performance with some of my DNA mods.